The Lower Depths: Plot

 In the cellar of a small boarding house, thin boards partition off the room of Vaska, a young thief.
 In the kitchen live Kvashnya (Dough), a vendor of meat pies, the decrepit Baron, and the streetwalker Nastya.
 Other lodgers sleep in bunks in the same room.

 Nastya is reading a novel titled Fatal Love.
 The Baron, who lives largely on Nastya's earnings, seizes the book and mocks Nastya.
 Satin rises from his bunk, knowing only that he took a beating the night before, and the others tell him he had been caught cheating at cards.
 The Actor wakes in his bed on top of the stove.
-He predicts that some day Satin will be beaten to death.
+He predicts that someday Satin will be beaten to death.

 The Actor reminds the Baron to sweep the floor to satisfy the strict landlady.
 The Baron and Kvashnya leave to go shopping.
 The Actor claims a doctor has told him he has an organ poisoned by alcohol, and sweeping the floor would be bad for his health.
 Anna, who is dying of consumption, lies in her bunk while her husband, Kleshtch (Tick), works at his bench, fitting old keys and locks.
 Anna offers him the dumplings that Kvashnya has left for her in the pot.
 Kleshtch agrees that there is no use feeding a dying woman, and eats the dumplings.
 The Actor helps Anna down from her bed and into the hall.
 As they go through the door, the landlord, Kostylyov, enters, nearly knocking them down.
-He looks around the dirty cellar and tells Kleshtch that he is taking up too much room that henceforth the rent will be increased.
+He looks around the dirty cellar and tells Kleshtch that he is taking up too much room and that henceforth the rent will be increased.
 Then Kostylyov asks Vaska furtively if his wife has been in; he suspects that his wife, Vasilisa, is sleeping with Vaska.
 The thief comes out of his room and denounces the landlord for not paying his debts, saying that Kostylyov still owes seven roubles for a watch he had bought.
 Ordering Kostylyov to produce the money immediately, Vaska sends him out of the room.
-The others admire Vaska for his courage and urge him to kill Kostylyov and marry Vasilisa, so he can be landlord.
+The others admire Vaska for his courage and urge him to kill Kostylyov and marry Vasilisa, so he can be the landlord.
 Vaska decides that he is too softhearted to be a landlord, especially as he is thinking of discarding Vasilisa for her sister, Natasha.
 Satin asks Vaska for twenty kopecks, which he gives him.